Mitchell WerBell III

-Mitchell Livingston WerBell III (March 18, 1918 – December 17, 1983) was an OSS operative, mercenary, paramilitary trainer, firearms engineer, and arms dealer.
+Mitchell Livingston WerBell III (March 18, 1918 – December 16, 1983) was a U.S. Office of Strategic Services (OSS) operative, mercenary, paramilitary trainer, firearms engineer, and arms dealer.

 Early life and OSS service

-WerBell was born in Philadelphia, the son of a Czarist cavalry officer in the Imperial Army of Russia.
+WerBell was born in Philadelphia, the son of a Tsarist cavalry officer in the Imperial Army of Russia.
 Journalist Penny Lernoux described WerBell in her 1984 book In Banks We Trust as "a mysterious White Russian."
 In 1942 WerBell joined the Office of Strategic Services (OSS) and served in China, Burma, and French Indochina.
 As a guerrilla operative during World War II, he carried out a secret mission for the OSS under the command of Paul Helliwell in China with E. Howard Hunt, Lucien Conein, John K. Singlaub and Ray Cline.
 Following World War II, WerBell briefly worked as the director of advertising and public relations for Rich's, a department store in Atlanta, Georgia; he left after a year to open his own PR firm.

 SIONICS

 After WerBell closed his PR firm to design suppressors for firearms, he incorporated SIONICS to design suppressors for the M16 rifle.
 The name was an acronym for "Studies In the Operational Negation of Insurgents and Counter-Subversion".
 Through SIONICS he developed a low cost, efficient suppressor for machine guns.

-In 1967 he partnered with Gordon B. Ingram, inventor of the MAC-10 submachine gun.
+In 1967, he partnered with Gordon B. Ingram, inventor of the MAC-10 submachine gun.
 They added WerBell's suppressor to Ingram's machinegun and attempted to market it to the U.S. military as "Whispering Death" for use in the Vietnam War.
 WerBell is credited with over 25 different suppressor designs and the "WerBell Relief Valve", a mechanism designed for machinegun suppressors.
 WerBell's modular designs and use of exotic materials such as titanium in sound suppressors influence their design to the present day.

 SIONICS was absorbed by Military Armament Corporation (MAC), later called Cobray, where WerBell developed a training center for counterterrorism in the 1970s.
 The courses lasted 11 weeks and students included members of the military, high-risk executives, CIA agents, and private individuals.
 WerBell concurrently ran Defense Systems International, an arms brokerage firm.

 Mercenary activities

 In the 1950s, WerBell served as a security advisor to Dominican dictator Rafael Trujillo and to the Batista regime in Cuba.

+According to FBI archives, WerBell may have attempted to assassinate Fidel Castro.

+In 1965 WerBell allegedly played a large part in planning the US intervention in the Dominican Civil War, codenamed 'Operation Power Pack'.
+The intervention was largely successful in restoring order on the island.